Understanding how GradeGuide calculates your grades.

 How we calculate your grades

-GradeGuide uses a weighted average approach to calculate grades at all levels (module, year, and degree).
-This matches how most UK universities calculate grades but remember that your university may have a different approach and these grades should only be used as a guide.
+GradeGuide uses weighted averages to calculate grades at all levels (module, year, and degree), matching how most UK universities calculate grades.

 Degree